amosstorkey/BayesWatch.github.io/README.md

 ## Adding a Blog post

-add a markdown file to https://github.com/BayesWatch/BayesWatch.github.io/_posts with the name
+add a markdown file to the `_posts` folder above with the name:

 `<YYYY>-<MM>-<DD>-<SHORT_TITLE>.md`.